rockettheme/docs/Docs/wordpress/themes/myriad/particle_video.md

 ---
-title: Anacron: Video Particle
+title: Myriad: Video Particle
-description: Your Guide to Recreating Elements of the Anacron Demo for WordPress
+description: Your Guide to Recreating Elements of the Myriad Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/anacron:Anacron
+breadcrumb: /wordpress:WordPress/!themes:Themes/myriad:Myriad

 ---